Azure-Samples/openai-chat-backend-fastapi/README.md

     ```

 4. Click 'http://0.0.0.0:50505' in the terminal, which should open a new tab in the browser.
 You may need to navigate to 'http://localhost:50505' if that URL doesn't work.

-## Getting help

-If you're working with this project and running into issues, please post in **Discussions**.